 Why should I replace my missing teeth?

 Missing teeth compromise the stability and function of your smile.
 When you lose a tooth, it creates a gap in the structure of your jaw.
 The missing root system leaves space for the teeth to shift, and the bone tissue begins to break down.
-However, replacing your missing teeth can prevent further deterioration of your oral health!
+But replacing your missing teeth can prevent further deterioration of your oral health.

 Missing teeth increase your risk of:

-Patients with missing teeth often have difficulty eating a varied diet and may suffer from poor nutrition.
+Patients with missing teeth often have a hard time eating a varied diet and may suffer from poor nutrition.
 Missing teeth can make it difficult to chew and may impact speech.
-If you don’t replace your missing teeth, surrounding teeth are more prone to shift into crooked positions, or form bigger gaps in your smile.
+If you don’t replace your missing teeth, surrounding teeth are more prone to shift into crooked positions or form bigger gaps in your smile.

 What is the best way to replace missing teeth?